 Let’s say your business is service-based and you’d like people who come across your ads to submit a contact form to get a quote.
 From the ad’s landing page, how easy is it to find the form?
 How about your “Contact Us” page?
 If website visitors have to jump around from page to page looking for either of these options, chances are, you won’t see many conversions.
 To align your conversion tracking with your business goals, make sure the information on your website is set up in a way that can effectively guide a visitor toward completing the desired action.

 Beyond the directly measurable actions like contact form submissions and phone calls, it’s helpful to know more detailed information concerning how people are interacting with your website.
-By linking your Google Ads account to your site’s Google Analytics, you can keep track of engagement metrics and micro conversions to see the full story following an ad click.
+Linking your Google Ads account to your site’s Google Analytics enables you to keep track of engagement metrics and micro conversions to see the full story following an ad click.

 Connecting Google Ads to Google Analytics